bondar-pavel/pitank-server/README.md

 Golang webserver for controlling and monitoring multiple pitanks.

-This is Work-In-Progress project and far from being complete.
+This is Work-In-Progress project and it is far from being complete.

 ## Build Project

-To build project run, it will product `pitank_server` binary:
+To build project run:

 ```
 make build
 ```

-`pitank_server` by default start on port 8080:
+It produces `pitank_server` binary.
+By default server starts on port 8080:

 ```
 $ ./pitank_server -h